OpenLiberty/devfile-stack/test/README.md

 ### Stack customization

-The stack is build using the build.sh script to customize/populate stack artifacts based on the runtime type (Open Liberty or WebSphere Liberty) needed to run the test application.
+The stack is built using the build.sh script to customize/populate stack artifacts based on the runtime type (Open Liberty or WebSphere Liberty).

 The stack image is built into the local docker registry located at `localhost:5000`.